Australian cricket team in England and Ireland in 2001: Team injuries

 Originally in the team party, Nathan Bracken was chosen to play in the one-day tests but injured a shoulder.
 Ashley Noffke was brought in to replace him but was replaced himself after damaging ankle ligaments at a practise.
-Brett Lee then was brough in to play in the one-day series, as well as the Tests.
+Brett Lee then was brought in to play in the one-day series, as well as the Tests.

 Steve Waugh injured himself between the Second and Third tests in the Ashes series, in a promotional game of squash between Waugh and No 1 Squash player Sarah Fitz-Gerald for the 2002 Commonwealth Games in Manchester.
 He began to play in the Third Test but ripped his calf in the game having a 5-centimetre tear.
-Waugh made a 19-day recovery plan and played in the Third Test, taking 6 for 33, but did not bat.
+Waugh missed the Fourth Test, but together with the Australian physio, he devised and successfully followed a 19-day recovery plan in order to return for the final test.

 Ireland tour

-Captain Steve Waugh did not travel for the Ireland leg of the tour due to injury, which also ruled him out of the fourth Test.
+Captain Steve Waugh did not travel for the Ireland leg of the tour due to his calf injury.
 Adam Gilchrist was also not in Ireland, so Ponting was named captain for the series.
 In the team, Hayden and Mark Waugh had played in 1993 in Dublin, while Waugh, Langer, Ponting and McGrath had all played in Eglinton in 1997.

 The Irish team had no players from the 1993 competition but Derek Heasley, Andy Patterson and Kyle McCallan had both played in 1997.

 England tour

-Australia played six first-class One Day International games.
+Australia played six other first-class and three other List A games.

 In the first-class games Damien Martyn had the highest batting average with an average of 104.66 runs per game, with 9 games played.
 He also had the most runs between the English and Australian teams with 942 runs, followed by Ponting, Gilchrist and Mark Waugh with 844, 663 and 644 runs respectively.

 Shane Warne took the most wickets in the first-class games with 42 wickets.
 He also took the most catches in the first-class series with 13 overall, followed by Mark Waugh and Ponting with 12 and 11.

 Adam Gilchrist took the most dismissals with 31, beating Seccombe with 10.